 Ganga Saptami is an auspicious day for Hindus that is celebrated in honour of Goddess Ganga.
 It is also popularly known as ‘Ganga Jayanti’ or ‘Ganga Pujan’ as according to the Hindu legends it is believed that Goddess Ganga took rebirth on this day.
 Ganga Saptami is observed on the ‘saptami’ (7th day) of the Shukla Paksha (the waxing phase of moon) during the month of ‘Vaishakha’ or ‘Baisakh’.
 On Ganga Saptami in most of the Hindu pilgrimage places where River Ganga passes, like Triveni Sangam in Allahabad and Rishikesh, special pujas and prayers are offered by devotees.
 It is celebrated with full enthusiasm and fervour in the northern states of India.

-Ganga Saptami 2019 was on May 11 Saturday
+Ganga Saptami 2021 is on May 19 Wednesday

 Rituals during Ganga Saptami: